scgbern/scgpico/migration/README.md

 ---
 # To do

-* Bug in scgbib -- no results are shown from 2022
+* Handle scgbib query pages

-* Fix notExportedPages query to consider the PRComponent pages handled
+	- Sample: snf19 sidebar links to /scgbib with query parameters
-	- Check is CPBibFile is handled -- same as CPQueryBox page???
+	- *Publications>/scgbib|query=snf-asa3|sortBy=categoryYear*

 * Handle other file types (subclasses of PRStructure) There are 8 kinds of pages (See: PM new pageTypes):